Valley Railroad 3025: KKRR excursion service

-In February 2003, workers from an Ohio-based construction and repair company began to restore and stabilize the Kinzua Bridge to eventually reopen it for the K&K. On July 21, after all of the workers left for the day, a major storm spawned a tornado which struck the bridge, resulting in eleven of its twenty support towers toppling over.
+In February 2003, workers from an Ohio-based construction and repair company began to restore and stabilize the Kinzua Bridge to eventually reopen it for the KKRR.
+On July 21, after all of the workers left for the day, a major storm spawned a tornado which struck the bridge, resulting in eleven of its twenty support towers toppling over.
 Rebuilding the bridge from its collapsed state was deemed too costly by state officials, so they instead left the ruins on display as a demonstration of the forces of nature.
-Following the collapse, the K&K experienced a 75% decline in passenger ridership, and No. 58 was already left in storage in Kane, awaiting a mandated 1,472-day inspection.
-Sloan Cornell consequently decided to suspend all of the K&K's excursions in October 2004, and his remaining freight operations followed suit by 2006.
+Following the collapse, the KKRR experienced a 75% decline in passenger ridership, and No. 58 was already left in storage in Kane, awaiting a mandated 1,472-day inspection.
+Sloan Cornell consequently decided to suspend all of the KKRR's excursions in October 2004, and his remaining freight operations followed suit by 2006.

-In the early morning of March 16, 2008, an arsonist approached the K&K's equipment shed in Kane, and set it on fire, with their remaining locomotives still inside.
+In the early morning of March 16, 2008, an arsonist approached the K&K's equipment shed in Kane and set it on fire, with their remaining locomotives still inside.
 No. 58 received major exterior damage, with paint being scorched off of its boiler and tender tank, and its original wide cab was damaged beyond repair.
 Most of the locomotive's interior mechanical parts remained intact.
-The arson attack cost the K&K over $1 million in damage, and all negotiations to reopen the railroad were quickly dropped.
-Sloan Cornell decided to sell off all of the K&K's remaining equipment, and an auction was held, on October 10-11.
+The arson attack cost the KKRR over $1 million in damage, and all negotiations to reopen the railroad were quickly dropped.
+Sloan Cornell decided to sell off all of the KKRR's remaining equipment, and an auction was held on October 10–11.